g-k/circle-editor/README.md

 * rename candidate to proper UI thing
 * kind of MVC framework for multiple pages as d3.datum() and sub selections (how to update data?)
 * debounce resize event if it proves annoying and eats CPU
-* if computing total_pause_elapsed is slowing render loop down cache as a single value and add most recent pause
 * <li><a>backspace or delete to remove item? (requires selection) should it trigger undo?

 Bugs: